12 People Skills to Succeed at Work

-Your ability to work well with others—or your people skills—are valuable abilities.
-Learn more about key people skills to feature on your CV.
+Your ability to work well with others—your people skills—is a valuable ability.
+Learn more about key people skills to feature on your resume.

 Working with others—and working well with others—is often a key part of many jobs.
-People skills, sometimes called interpersonal skills, are important traits you can develop or strengthen to create stronger relationships and improve your work with others.
-As automation continues to escalate, “the need for finely tuned social and emotional skills will rapidly grow” by 2030, according to a recent skills report from McKinsey [1].
+People skills, sometimes called interpersonal skills, are important traits you can develop or strengthen to create stronger relationships and improve how you work with others.
+As automation continues to escalate, “the need for finely tuned social and emotional skills will rapidly grow” by 2030, according to a skills report from McKinsey [1].

 In this article, we’ll review several important people skills you can build or refine to succeed in your role.